ZhangqiJiang07/Multi-view_Multi-class_Datasets/README.md

 More figures can be found in fold `label_distribution`!

 ## Acknowledgements
-Most of the data were downloaded from these sites, for which we are very grateful:
+Some datasets were downloaded from these sites, for which we are very grateful:

 [1] [https://github.com/liujiyuan13/mvdata](https://github.com/liujiyuan13/mvdata)